CU-CommunityApps/cd-news-pull-wp-plugin/README.md

 and configure the settings page `/wp-admin/admin.php?page=cd-news-pull-wp-plugin-settings`

-a screenshot of the settings page is in /docs/news-pull-settings.png
+Then configure the settings as in the screenshot below.

 ![news-pull-settings](/docs/news-pull-settings.png)

-I also recommend you install optional plugin WP Crontrol

 then run the following cron job `lando wp cron event run cd_news_pull_cron_hook`